irsbugs/ipynb-extractor/README.md

 help_text_example_04.py
 help_text_example_05.md
 ```
-If we exam one of the files then we see that it contains the python code that was in the Jupyter notebook cell:
+If we examine one of the files then we see that it contains the python code that was in the Jupyter notebook cell:

 ```
 $ cat help_text_example/help_text_example_04.py